 Differentiating a neck muscle strain from a ligament sprain can be difficult, as both injuries will show similar symptoms.
-However, an experienced healthcare practitioner such as a musculoskeletal physiotherapist is highly trained to specifically assess your muscles, ligaments, joints, discs and any potential nerve compromise.
+However, an experienced healthcare practitioner such as your neck physiotherapist will accurately assess your muscles, ligaments, joints, discs and any potential nerve compromise.
 Please seek their professional opinion since neck treatments can vary considerably depending on your diagnosis.

 X-rays do not identify muscle or ligament injury but will identify arthritic changes and bone injuries such as fractures.
-MRI scan is probably the thorough diagnostic test to specifically identify disc, bone, muscle or ligament structures are injured and to what extent.
-CT scans are also very good.
+MRI scan is probably the thorough diagnostic test to precisely determine disc, bone, muscle or ligament structures are injured and to what extent.
+CT scans are also excellent.
 However, they are static images and do not identify locked joints or hypermobile joints without ligament rupture.

 What is Neck Sprain Treatment?

 Seek a Professional Diagnosis!